-However, to move the industrial sector forward, it needs an integrated stack with freedom of choice in data.
-In addition, latency is also very often a killer criteria for many factory related applications.
+However, to move the industrial sector forward, it needs an integrated stack.
+With freedom of choice in data.
+In addition, latency is also very often a killer criteria.
+Especially for many factory related applications.

-Big tech companies such as Microsoft or Amazon have recogized this and are pushing their respective products like Azure Sphere (Microsoft) or AWS IoT Greengrass (Amazon).
+Big tech companies such as Microsoft or Amazon have recogized this.
+Therefore they push their respective products like Azure Sphere (Microsoft) or AWS IoT Greengrass (Amazon).

 Another approach to connect the Edge with the cloud is the open-source project EdgeX Foundry, which addresses mainly the edge part, chasing the goal to enable Cloud-native workflows at the edge.

-Still in its early shoes is the franco-german push towards Europe’s connected data infrastructure with Gaia-X. It will be very interesting to see how the strength of Europe in terms of data protection will flow into this new data ecosystem.
+Still in its early shoes is the franco-german push towards Europe’s connected data infrastructure with Gaia-X. Let’s see how the strength of Europe in terms of data protection will flow into this new data ecosystem.

 Europe has the Things like Sensors and Machines, but lacks the appropriate software stack.

-Edge Computing is the missing piece of the puzzle, in order to move many industrial sectors towards Industrie 4.0.
+Edge Computing is the missing piece of the puzzle, in order to move many industrial sectors towards Industry 4.0.